Gregory and the Hawk: Come, Now

 Godreau's album Come, Now, was released on June 5, 2012.
-Before its release, three songs were posted on her website, "First Flying V" in November 2011 and "Cause It's Cold" and "Been Too Long" in January 2012 while.
+Leading up to the album's release, three songs were posted on her website: "First Flying V" in November 2011, followed by "Cause It's Cold" and "Been Too Long" in January 2012.

 Stone EP

 The 6-track Stone EP, was released on November 20, 2012.
 It contains a heavy use of synthesized sounds, as well as tracks that did not make it on to Come, Now.

 On The Orange Mountain

 Starting in from August 2016, Godreau released a collection of new work.
 The project, titled "On The Orange Mountain" is a series of recordings captured in the field, from various locations around the Pacific Northwest.
 Godreau is funding the project through the crowdsourcing website Patreon.
-To date, eight of ten tracks have been released.